 Note that even the average spreads offered by IC Markets on Spot Metals (1.0 pip on XAU/USD, 0.2 pips on XAG/USD, 1.5 pips on XAU/EUR and 0.3 pips on XAG/EUR) remain lower than the minimum spreads offered by FXTM.

 Clearly, IC Markets’ deep interbank liquidity allows the broker to keep spreads across its entire Forex product list very tight.
-IC Markets spreads can save you up to 200% as you’ll have less trading costs.
+IC Markets spreads can save you up to 200% as you’ll have fewer trading costs.

 View IC Markets Review >>Visit IC Markets >>